xiaoyinliu0714/WMDD/README.md

 ```

 ## Citation
-If you find MICRO helpful for your work, please cite:
+If you find WMDD helpful for your work, please cite:
 ```
-@article{liu2023wmdd,
+@article{liu2024weight,
-  title={MICRO: Model-Based Offline Reinforcement Learning with a Conservative Bellman Operator}, author={Liu, Xiao-Yin and Li, Guotao and Zhou, Xiao-Hu and Liang, Xu and Hou, Zeng-Guang}, journal={arXiv preprint arXiv:2404.15366}, year={2024}
+  title={A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition}, author={Liu, Xiao-Yin and Li, Guotao and Zhou, Xiao-Hu and Liang, Xu and Hou, Zeng-Guang}, journal={arXiv preprint arXiv:2404.15366}, year={2024}